jetsons/Jetpack.js/README.md

 # Jetpack.js

-To use this simply download this library and add this to the `<head>` element of your HTML page:
+To use this simply download this library and add the packs you need to the `<head>` of your page:

 ```html
 <!-- Jetpack -->